 But the Indian government issued a guideline on the subject, which has helped to put aside certain concerns of input tax credit on exports that are zero-rated.

-But now there is a scenario of confusion for the FPIs.
+But now, there is a scenario of confusion for the FPIs.

 Foreign portfolio investors which are called in short as FPI, are alarmed and confused by the Centre’s recent decision to apply the Goods and Services Tax or GST to services provided by the market regulator, the Securities and Exchange Board of India or SEBI.
-They worry that the choice would lead to GST being applied to “export of services,” which is presently a zero-rated supply under GST.
+They worry that the choice would lead to GST being applied to the “export of services,” which is presently a zero-rated supply under GST.

 According to two experts having knowledge and analytical idea regarding the situation, it seems that they have decided, custodians of FPIs will be taking the current decision of the Centre and the scenario for discussion up with the market regulator and the Ministry of Finance or MoFand will seek clarity on the applicability of the fee, so as to keep at bay any confusions arising.

-The GST levy of 18% is high as per what was stated by FPI experts.
+The GST levy of 18% is high, as per what was stated by FPI experts.
 It is an issue of principle, but that is more crucial and essential.
 Services provided to FPIs are for entities located outside of the country, but GST is a local tax and this brings in a state of absurdity and confusion.
 In other words, the export of services is subject to GST.
 Future FPI difficulties could result from this, according to one of the sources mentioned above.